cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 It is possible to activate protection for all variables by setting the [`atomic-full-protection`](SYNTAX-5-OTHER.markdown#option-atomic-full-protection) compiler option to `true`.

-## Section merging
+## Atomic section merging

 Consecutive atomic sections may be merged into a single section, resulting in just one `wait` instruction at the beginning of the merged section.
 This may improve the performance significantly if multiple atomic sections shorter than a single tick are executed in quick succession.

+It is not required for the atomic sections to touch to be eligible for merging.
+Therefore, a merged section may also contain instructions that are surrounded by atomic sections without being included in them, or atomic sections which are only executed conditionally.

 Merging is possible when the last encountered section is known to be always executed before the next section, and all possible code paths leading from the first section to the next section are atomic-compatible.
 Stackless function calls inside or between two atomic sections also preclude these sections from being merged, even though a stackless function call inside an atomic section is supported when it is atomic-compatible.

-As a result, a merged section may also contain instructions that are surrounded by atomic sections without being included in them, or atomic sections which are only executed conditionally.
+This limitation includes uninlined access to internal arrays implemented as `@counter` tables.

 The `atomic-merge-level` compiler option specifies the limit for merging atomic sections (expressed in ticks).
 The default value is one tick.
 When multiple possibilities to merge additional sections exist (e.g., one, two, or three ticks long), the one that has the least amount of instruction quota potentially unused in the final tick of the merged section is chosen.